Grete Eliassen: Personal life

 Eliassen now resides in Salt Lake City, Utah with her husband.
 She graduated from the University of Utah in May 2013 with a business marketing degree.
 She enjoys waterskiing, wakeboarding, golf, tennis, rock-climbing, skateboarding and biking when not skiing.

 Activism

 Eliassen is also very involved within the community of female athletes.
 She is very passionate about giving young girls the same opportunities as boys when it comes to sports.
-Recently Eliassen has been elected to serve as the president of the Women's Sports Foundation.
+In 2016 Eliassen was elected to serve as the president of the Women's Sports Foundation, serving as president from 2017 to 2018.